wavefrontHQ/docs/pages/doc/ts_variance.md

 Returns the variance between the different data lines in a `ts()` expression, computed at each time interval.
 If there are gaps of data in the expression, they are first filled in using interpolation if at least 1 known value is available.

 Use `rawvariance()` if you don't need interpolation.

+Like all aggregation functions, `variance()` returns a single series of results by default.
+You can include a 'group by' parameter to obtain separate variances for groups of time series that share common metric names, source names, source tags, point tags, or values for a particular point tag key.
+The function returns a separate series of results corresponding to each group.

+You can specify multiple 'group by' parameters to group the time series based on multiple characteristics.
+For example, `variance(ts("cpu.cpu*"), metrics, Customer)` first groups by metric names, and then groups by the values of the `Customer` point tag.

 ## Examples